310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 tags:
 - Main Story
 - Akira
 description: "[ES!!]
-When the local idols in Okinawa show their determination to fight, Ryuseitai attempts to devise a plan to break free from the conflict along with Akatsuki's cooperation…"
+When the local idols in Okinawa show their determination to fight, Ryuseitai attempts to devise a plan to break free from the conflict along with Akatsuki’s cooperation…"
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">